joneavila/dissatisfaction-models/README.md

 58 | -0.955588 | se th  +800  +1600
 ```

-The frame-level linear regression model is also used to predict on utterances using its frame-level predictions.
-The utterance MAE is 0.351.
-Output for each dialog,
+The frame-level linear regression model is also used to predict on utterances.
+The utterance-level model predicts the mean of its frame-level predictions.
+The
+baseline predicts the mode of its frame-level predictions.
+mode of its frame-level predictions.
+The utterance-level MAE is **0.344**.
+The
+baseline MAE is **0.440**.
+Output for each
+dialog,

 ```NONE
 predicting on 20210115-aa-5f2fad64d1609e000b157ba5-magician-y-y.wav